What is File and Folder Backup?

 In AOMEI Backupper's file and folder backup feature, Files and folders backup can be backed up to an image file for convenient storage of your data.

-Here are the detailed steps about how to back up files/folders:
+Here are the detailed steps about how to back up files/folders.
+Before you start, please download free backup software AOMEI Backupper Standarda and install it on your computer.

 1. In the left tab page, select Backup and then select File Backup.